 American Intellectual History

 When the Puritans arrived in the so-called New World during the second quarter of the 1600s, they brought with them a simultaneously austere and hopeful vision of life in what would come to be called New England.
-The Puritans’ brand of Christianity, drawn from the theology of John Calvin, emphasized man’s inherently sinful nature — his fundamental depravity — as well as his static position in a God-ordained social hierarchy.
+The Puritans’ brand of Christianity, drawn from the theology of John Calvin, emphasized man’s inherently sinful nature—his fundamental depravity—as well as his static position in a God-ordained social hierarchy.
 Indeed, every school-age child would learn that some human beings were destined to be “low” and others “exalted,” and every child also would gather from his and her New England Primer that “In Adam’s fall / We sinned all.”
-To the Puritan mind, pride — the chief of the seven deadly sins from the Christian Middle Ages — was the most heinous instance of putting one’s self before God.
-It also was inescapable, leaving all human beings imprinted with the stain of original sin.
+To the Puritan mind, pride—the chief of the seven deadly sins—was the most heinous instance of putting one’s self before God.
+It also was inescapable, an ongoing indication that human beings are imprinted with the stain of original sin.

 Admittedly, both Enlightenment and Puritan scholars shared an interest in the emerging realm of learning known as “natural philosophy” (later to be called “science”), but they parted company on theology.
 The Enlightenment view of God might best be summed up by Alexander Pope, whose famous couplet “Know then thyself, presume not God to scan / The proper study of mankind is man” suggests that the province of knowledge is neither allegorical nor metaphysical but empirical.
-Pope’s couplet essentially signals a shift in thinking — from faith to fact, from God to man.
-Himself a Catholic, Pope nonetheless believed that reason, however flawed, is a useful tool for understanding and improving humankind.
+Pope’s couplet essentially signals a shift in thinking—from faith to fact, from God to man.
+Himself a Catholic, Pope nonetheless believed that reason, however incomplete a tool, is a useful tool for understanding and improving humankind.

 In theological matters, Jefferson likewise typified the spirit of the Enlightenment when he literally cut out all references to miraculous events in the New Testament and instead focused on Jesus’ simple morality.
-A Deist like Benjamin Franklin, who joined Jefferson in doubting the divinity of the Nazarene, nonetheless lauded Christ’s “system of morals” and wrote — just a month before his own death — that he could not comment on the possible divinity of Jesus, “having never studied it.”
+A Deist like Benjamin Franklin, who joined Jefferson in doubting the divinity of the Nazarene, nonetheless lauded Christ’s “system of morals” and wrote—just a month before his own death—that he could not comment on the possible divinity of Jesus, “having never studied it.”
 (Note the emphasis on study, on rational understanding.)
 Franklin added, “[I] think it needless to busy myself with it [the question of Jesus’ divinity] now, when I expect soon an opportunity of knowing the truth with less trouble.”
-That’s wit, 18th century style.
+Clever.

-Similarly, in The Autobiography Franklin literally did away with the word “sin” and replaced it with a printing term, “errata” — a mistake that might be corrected upon review.
+Similarly, in The Autobiography Franklin literally did away with the word “sin” and replaced it with a printing term, “errata”—a mistake that might be corrected upon review.
 Next, Franklin set about methodically perfecting himself by charting his daily deeds of virtue and vice.
-Although he admitted to never achieving complete perfection (chastity, for instance, was a difficult virtue for Ben to maintain) Franklin asserted that he had improved himself markedly.
+Although he admitted to never achieving complete perfection (chastity, for instance, was a difficult virtue for this father of our country to maintain) Franklin asserted that he had improved himself markedly.
 Consider Franklin’s famous epigram “Honesty is the Best Policy” and you will see not a moral absolute at work but rather a Franklinian emphasis on utility, on the pragmatic benefits of virtue.

 In addition to political pamphleteering, an emerging merchant press, and the revival of the stage in England, non-fiction writing about practical subjects became highly popular during the 18th century.
 People wanted to learn about new machinery, better methods for raising crops, even demographic changes in the emerging American colonies.
 Although a few voices within the Enlightenment itself warned against excessive or fruitless uses of reason (see Jonathan Swift’s attack on the Royal Society in Gulliver’s Travels), the spirit of the age was nonetheless one of hopeful, orderly, methodical, prudent, and rational progress.